Audio Blocks add an audio file in a player to a page or blog post. You can upload a file from your computer or link to an externally hosted file.

 Step 6 - Show a Download link

-To allow visitors to download the track, check Show Download Link in the Design tab.
+To add a way for visitors download the track, check Show Download Link in the Design tab.
 The download link will display to the right of the Audio Block.
 This option is always unchecked by default.

 Externally hosted files may not download successfully with this method, so we recommend only using this option with directly uploaded files.